Hongda-OSU/CSE3901-Calculator/README.md

 * When percent button is hit, num2 will be set equal to (num1 * (num2 / 100)), then operations will proceed as if the user hit equals.
     * For example: 50 + 20% = 60, (num1: 60, num2: 10, currentOperator: percent)

 ### Operator buttons
 * Addition: click Addition button will update num1 to num1+num2 and display num1 to screen.
 * Subtraction: click Subtraction button will update num1 to num1-num2 and display num1 to screen.
 * Multiplication: click Multiplication button will update num1 to num1*num2 and display num1 to screen.
 * Division: click MultiplicDivisionation button will update num1 to num1/num2 and display num1 to screen.
 Note: if num2 is 0 then a window alert will pop up and clear function will execute.
 The precision is set to 15.
-* Module: click Module button will update num1 to num1%num2 and display num1 to screen.
+* Modulo: click Modulo button will update num1 to num1%num2 and display num1 to screen.
+* Percent: clicking the Percent button will update num1 to num1 * (num2 / 100)
 * Square: click Square button will update current displayed number to ^2, the number will keep updating when user click multiple times.
 * Radic: click Radic button will update current displayed number to sqrt, the number will keep updating when user click multiple times.
 Note: if num1 or num2 is negative then a window alert will pop up and clear function will execute.